To apply for USMLE Step 1 exam, an applicant needs to:

 1. Set up a profile with USMLE/ECFMG (for more information on the process, go here) and generate the Certification of Identification Form (Form 186);

-NOTE: Form 186 will only be processed for eligible applicants.
-Students are advised to consult the School Office regarding that matter prior to commencing the application process.
+NOTE: Students are advised to consult the School Office regarding that matter prior to commencing the application process.
+Only eligible applicants will be approved by the School in the on-line verification.

 On account of the fact that students’ performance in the USMLE exams (especially in the first attempt at Step 1) is a widely recognized gauge of the level of education provided by any given medical school, and determines whether or not the School is granted access to US federal financial aid programs, an applicant must meet a set of criteria to be considered eligible for the said exams.